hackclub/OnBoard/projects/HLPCB/README.md

 Describe your board in 2-3 sentences.
 What are you making?
 What will it do?
 I have made a PCB that will act as a buissness card for me, this card has the ability to save URL's using NFC.
-I will also be albe ot use it along side my flipper zero, i can program it to unlock door send notifications whne tapped and many other ideas.
+I will also be able to use it along side my flipper zero, which i can use to program it to unlock doors, send notifications when tapped, and many other ideas.

 <!-- How much is it going to cost? -->